We Tested the Best Backpacks for 2025: See Our Reviews

 • Material: Recycled nylon

 Small, stylish, and lightweight, Bellroy’s Melbourne Backpack Compact is my favorite pack for a day out.
-It has traveled with me all over Europe for the last three years, and based on the quality of its materials and how well it is built, I have a feeling I’ll be using it for a very long time.
+It has traveled with me all over Europe for the last four years, and based on the quality of its materials and how well it is built, I have a feeling I’ll be using it for a very long time.

-The Lunar version that I have is decked out in durable, water-resistant recycled fabric with premium, eco-tanned leather trims, but the bag is also offered in black, navy, and several interesting leather-free variants.
+The Lunar version that I have is decked out in durable, water-resistant recycled fabric with premium, eco-tanned leather trims, but the bag is also available in black, navy, and several interesting leather-free variants.
 Although the color I own handles heavy use very well, I do feel it has darkened a bit over the years.
 It’s still in perfect condition, though, with no visible stains or wear marks.

 One of the reasons I opted for the Melbourne Compact in the first place, besides the good looks and compact size, was its accessibility.
 The main compartment is easily accessed via a unique side zipper and a wise magnetic fold top, both of which add to the bag’s minimalist, clutter-free aesthetic and provide intuitive one-hand access to contents on the go.
 However, the pack’s great accessibility comes with a price: the top flap tends to pop open when the backpack is tightly packed.
 This can be a major problem, especially in crowded places, so I usually place my scarf or spare sweater on top in an attempt to protect my camera and other precious items.